-- (i) Once a decision is made, one has to face the results of that action. - (ii) One should never doubt the positive possibilities of a decision taken. - (iii) If one is full of doubts, then the decision taken rarely turns out well. - (iv) Every decision is final and can never be reversed if it were wrong. - Ans. (i) Once a decision is made, one has to face the results of that action. - (e) What is the use of the rhyme scheme in the poem? - (i) To create a particular atmosphere in the poem. - (ii) To give pleasure and evoke emotions in the reader. - (iii) To give clarity to the thoughts and ideas of the poet. - (iv) To condense the words of the poet into simple lines. - Ans. (ii) To give pleasure and evoke emotions in the reader. - And both that morning equally lay In leaves no step had trodden black.
+- (i) Once a decision is made, one has to face the results of that action. - (ii) One should never doubt the positive possibilities of a decision taken. - (iii) If one is full of doubts, then the decision taken rarely turns out well. - (iv) Every decision is final and can never be reversed if it were wrong. - Ans. (i) Once a decision is made, one has to face the results of that action.

+- (e) What is the use of the rhyme scheme in the poem? - (i) To create a particular atmosphere in the poem. - (ii) To give pleasure and evoke emotions in the reader. - (iii) To give clarity to the thoughts and ideas of the poet. - (iv) To condense the words of the poet into simple lines. - Ans. (ii) To give pleasure and evoke emotions in the reader. - And both that morning equally lay In leaves no step had trodden black.
 Oh, I kept the first for another day!

-Yet knowing how way leads on to way, I doubted if I should ever come back.

-(a) The leaves which had been trodden on, had become ......

-(i) dried. (ii) rotted. (iii) yellow. (iv) spoilt.

-Ans. (ii) rotted.

-- (b) Why does the poet say, 'I doubted if I should ever come back?' - Ans.
-The poet understood that once he chose a path in life, returning would be impossible, and he would have to live according to his decision. - (c) What do we learn about the poet through his act of making a decision? - (i) He was not an impulsive or rash man. - (ii) He made all decisions independently. - (iii) He stuck to the decision he had made. - (iv) He believed he always made the right choice.

-Ans. (i) He was not an impulsive or rash man.
+Yet knowing how way leads on to way, I doubted if I should ever come back. - (a) The poetic persona had discovered that there were freshly fallen leaves that had not been trodden on.
+One can conclude that - (i) leaves were falling right then. - (ii) people had not been clearing the forest. - (iii) travellers had not been taking the route through there. - (iv) leaves were being blown away by the wind. - Ans. (iii) travellers had not been taking the route through there. - (b) Why does the poet say, 'I doubted if I should ever come back?' - Ans.
+The poet understood that once he chose a path in life, returning would be impossible, and he would have to live according to his decision. - (c) What do we learn about the poet through his act of making a decision? - (i) He was not an impulsive or rash man. - (ii) He made all decisions independently. - (iii) He stuck to the decision he had made. - (iv) He believed he always made the right choice. - Ans. (i) He was not an impulsive or rash man.